-A Writ of Summons is an unusual mechanism in the Commonwealth of Pennsylvania that allows an individual to start a lawsuit against someone else without filing a full Complaint.
+A Writ of Summons is an unusual mechanism in the Commonwealth of Pennsylvania that allows an individual to start a lawsuit against someone else without filing a Complaint.
 Typically, lawsuits begin with a Complaint which lays out all of the grounds on which the lawsuit is being filed included specific allegations of wrongdoing.
-The Complaint must be specific enough to raise the issues so that the Defendant can respond in an Answer and defend themselves in the lawsuit.
-However, a Writ of Summons is a second way that an individual can initiate legal proceedings in the Commonwealth of Pennsylvania.
+The Complaint must be specific enough to raise the issues complained of so that the Defendant can respond in an Answer and defend themselves in the lawsuit.
+However, a Writ of Summons is a second way that an individual can initiate legal proceedings in Pennsylvania.
 Most states do not provide anything quite like the Writ of Summons.
 The Writ of Summons need only identify who is the Plaintiff—that is, the person who is suing—and who is the Defendant—the person who is being sued.

 The Writ of Summons is frequently used where a Plaintiff believes that he or she has grounds for a lawsuit but is not entirely sure how to prove some of the allegations against the Defendant.
 In this case, a Writ of Summons can be filed and pre-Complaint discovery can be requested from the Court which allows an individual to find information to support their allegations.
 For example, if a woman believes she was fired because of her gender, she may not be able to prove this right away; however, if she files a Writ of Summons and requests pre-Complaint discovery, she and her attorney may be able to require depositions of high ranking personnel within the corporation that fired her, or find emails or other documents that could assist in proving her allegation.